-If you are trying to decide whether to river cruise or not, I’ve put together a list of reasons why you should choose to take a European Viking River Cruise.
+If you are trying to decide whether to riverboat cruise or not, I’ve put together a list of reasons why you should choose to take a European Viking River Cruise.

-Top Reasons to Take a Viking European River Cruise
+Best Reasons to Take a Viking River Boat Cruise through Europe (Rhine, Danube, Rhone, etc)

 1. There are Fewer Passengers